 Akinika Debt Recovery Ltd is an appointed representative of Capita which is regulated by the Financial Conduct Authority.

-Akinika Debt Recovery Ltd does not buy debt.
-They collect debts on behalf of other companies and organisations.
+Akinika Debt Recovery Ltd does not purchase debt.
+They collect it for other businesses or organisations.

-Akinika Debt Recovery Ltd have been known to send people to your house, however, they have no legal powers so you can ignore them or tell them to go away.
-If you have received a County Court Judgement then the courts could instruct bailiffs to come to your house.
+Akinika Debt Recovery Ltd may decide to send people to your home, but they do not have any legal powers.
+You can ignore them, and they won’t be able to do anything.
+If you have ended up with a County Court Judgement, the courts could send bailiffs to your property.

-Akinika Debt Recovery Ltd cannot force entry, they have no legal powers over you.
-However, if you have received a County Court Judgement then the courts could instruct bailiffs to come to your house.
+Akinika Debt Recovery Ltd do not have any legal right to force entry, and if they do this, they are breaking the law.
+If you have received a County Court Judgement it is possible for the courts to instruct bailiffs to visit your home.

-Akinika Debt Recovery Ltd won’t give up chasing you for the debt until they’ve exhausted all of their legal options.
-This usually means being chased for up to 6 years.
+Akinika Debt Recovery Ltd will not stop chasing you for the debt until there are no other legal options.
+This could mean being chased for as long as 6 years.

 You can contact Akinika Debt Recovery Ltd by phone, email or post.
 There is no live chat feature on the Akinika website, although there is a contact form.